meganz/sdk/README.md

 * GNU Readline/Termcap

-CAUTION: The megaclient example is currently not handling console Unicode input/output correctly if run in cmd.exe.
+CAUTION: The megacli example is currently not handling console Unicode input/output correctly if run in cmd.exe.

 Filename caveats: Please prefix all paths with `\\?\` to avoid the following